-It was Hippocrates in the 5th century BC who first recognized the importance of the human brain in defining behaviour.
+It was Hippocrates in the 5th century BC who first recognised the importance of the human brain in defining behaviour.
 However, it was Galen in the 2nd century BC who found the evidence to support Hippocrates’ view.
 He worked with head injuries and performed countless surgeries and dissections, which led him to suggest that the brain was the seat of human intelligence.
 His work would later inspire the 17th century English physician Thomas Willis, considered by some to be the founding Father of modern brain science.
-At the time, his work, The Anatomy of the Brain (1664), provided the western world with the most detailed insight into the anatomy, physiology and pathology of the brain.
-Since that time the uniqueness and the power of the brain has been unraveled even further.
+At the time, his work, The Anatomy of the Brain (1664), provided the western world with the most detailed insight into the anatomy, physiology, and pathology of the brain.
+Since that time, the uniqueness and the power of the brain has been unravelled even further.

 He presented the first microscope-assisted drawings of brain tissue, which appeared as a tangled mess of neurons.
-On closer inspection however, he found a highly ordered organism with different cell types arranged in different layers and the cells in each layer sharing a number of roles and functions.
-To give some idea of the staggering nature of the brain’s abilities, if every person currently in the world had internet access, the resulting network would still only be approximately one fifteenth of the size of the average human brain…… breathtaking!
+On closer inspection however, he found a highly ordered organism with different cell types arranged in different layers and the cells in each layer sharing several roles and functions.
+To give some idea of the staggering nature of the brain’s abilities, if every person currently in the world had internet access, the resulting network would still only be approximately one fifteenth of the size of the average human brain… breath-taking!
 Although the brain has these distinct layers and regions, there is a multitude of connections that allow for almost constant communication between its different elements.

 This emotional dynamic of the hypothalamus puts it alongside the hippocampus and the amygdala to form the divine triad known as the limbic system, often described as the seat of emotions.
 The hippocampus is crucial to the formation of memory.
 It is where our most emotionally charged memories are stored.
 It receives inputs from all our senses and then assigns emotional value to these inputs.
-This is why a memory of a traumatic experience 5, 10 15 or even 30 years ago can evoke the same feelings in the present as they did at the point of trauma.
+This is why a memory of a traumatic experience which took place five, ten, fifteen or even thirty years ago can evoke the same feelings in the present as they did at the point of trauma.
 It is damage to the cells of the hippocampus that can cause persistent and progressive memory loss as exhibited in Alzheimer’s.

-For example, if one is only living in the past and anticipating the future on the basis of that, then the moment called now is lost.
-Equally, if the now ignores the value of past experiences and learning then a life of repeated mistakes and negative reinforcement can rob the individual of the opportunity of re-birth in each moment.
+For example, if one is only living in the past and anticipating the future, based on that, the moment called now is lost.
+Equally, if the now ignores the value of past experiences and learning, then a life of repeated mistakes and negative reinforcement can rob the individual of the opportunity of re-birth in each moment.
 It is when we live in the now, whilst being able to embrace the past and look to the future, that we afford ourselves optimal knowledge and the opportunity for a fulfilling life.
 This is also true in the matter of head versus heart.
 How can one be said to be more important than the other?
 Surely there is a time for both.
 It’s like a dance.
 There is a time when the head needs to lead and a time for the heart; wisdom is knowing the difference between the two.

-Cooperation between the two hemispheres is vital otherwise we’re left with a partial and limited description of the world.
+Cooperation between the two hemispheres is vital, otherwise we’re left with a partial and limited description of the world.
 As the two hemispheres work as a team by sharing the information they’ve collected, that sharing leads to a more complete worldview.
 As mentioned earlier, advances in technology have allowed us to peep into the brain.
-MRI scans (magnetic resonance imaging) have allowed us to measure the activity across groups of neurons which is how we’ve been able to identify which areas of the brain are involved in specific tasks.
+MRI scans (magnetic resonance imaging) have allowed us to measure the activity across groups of neurons, which is how we’ve been able to identify which areas of the brain are involved in specific tasks.
 This has also enabled us to understand the impact of lifestyle factors and disease on brain function.
-As we’ve combined this new knowledge with the detailed studies of individual neurons, their connections and their chemical signals we are able to get a more complete picture of how the brain works and responds.
-Arguably for the first time we have a three dimensional view of human existence.
+As we’ve combined this new knowledge with the detailed studies of individual neurons, their connections, and their chemical signals, we can get a more complete picture of how the brain works and responds.
+Arguably for the first time we have a three-dimensional view of human existence.